nautobot/nautobot/nautobot/docs/development/core/minikube-dev-environment-for-k8s-jobs.md

 Kustomize Version: v5.4.2
 ```

-We also need to check if our default service account is enabled to create jobs, we can check the permission by executing the following command:
+You also need to check if your default service account is enabled to create jobs, you can check the permission by executing the following command:

 ```bash
 kubectl auth can-i --as=system:serviceaccount:default:default create jobs -n default